Rickie Fowler Betting Profile: The Sentry - PGA TOUR

 Fowler's Recent Performances

-- Over his last five events, Fowler has finished in the top 20 twice.
+- Fowler has made the cut and finished in the top 20 on the leaderboard twice over his last five events.

 - Fowler has finished with a better-than-average score in one of his last five tournaments.